ag863k/Decentralized-Identity-Verification/README.md

 # Decentralized Identity Verification

 A decentralized identity verification system where users control their identity and personal information on the blockchain.
-This project aims to provide a secure and transparent way of verifying identities without relying on centralized authorities.

 ![Project Screenshot](./screenshot.jpg) <!-- Replace with an actual screenshot of the project interface -->

 ## Features